 - Provide plan information to eligible employees

-A financial advisory firm can assist with all of the above requirements, and manage the operation and yearly reviews of your 401(k).
+A financial advisory firm can assist with all of the above requirements, and oversee the operation and yearly reviews of the plan.

-- Advertising your 401(k) plan to those in the job market — The term "401(k)" might appear on a job ad in a list of benefits, but many in the job market don't know the full benefits a plan provides.
-We can connect the phrase "401(k)" to specific images of a more secure retirement, with very clear stepping stones on how to get there.
+- Advertising your 401(k) plan to prospective employees — The term "401(k)" might show up on a job ad in a list of benefits, but many in the job market don't know the full benefits a plan provides.
+We can bridge the phrase "401(k)" to specific steps to people living the golden years of their dreams.

-- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are well versed in portfolio management will be able to offer investment insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to optimally position employees' funds for further growth.
+- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are experienced with portfolio management will be able to offer market insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to best position employees' money for further growth.

-- Employee education — The more an employee understands their 401(k) plan, the more it will benefit them.
-At Correct Capital, we can speak directly to your small business's employees so feel at ease with the status of their retirement savings.
+- Employee education — Employees need to understand their plan in order to get the greatest reward from it.
+At Correct Capital, we can talk directly to your small business's employees so they're confident with the status of their retirement savings.

-- Compliance — Employers must adhere to various rules and contribution limits when offering a 401(k) plan.
-Not following them can lead to stiff fees.
+- Compliance — 401(k) plans have different rules and contribution limits.
+Not following the rules correctly can lead to harsh penalties.
 A financial advisor can help to ensure all of the proper rules are followed.

-- Fiduciary duty — When offering a retirement plan, small business owners have a fiduciary duty to act in the best interest of their employees.
-We are morally and legally bound to do what's in your best interest, and in the best interest of your employees and their retirement accounts.
+- Fiduciary responsibility — When offering a retirement plan, small business owners have a fiduciary responsibility to act in the best interest of plan participants.
+We are ethically and legally obligated to do what's in your best interest, and in the best interest of your employees and their retirement accounts.

-A financial advisor can provide significant value to Clayton, MO small business owners who want to experience the benefits of a 401(k) plan.
+A financial advisor offers significant value to Clayton, MO small business owners who are looking to set up a 401(k) plan.
 By partnering with a financial advisor, small business owners can provide a valuable benefit to their employees while also managing risk and ensuring the plan’s long-term success.

-Call Correct Capital to Start a 401(k) For Your Small Business in Clayton, MO
+Call Correct Capital to Set Up a 401(k) For Your Small Business in Clayton, MO

-If you own a small business in Clayton, MO, you want to focus on why you started your business – not being distracted by retirement plan responsibilities you may or may not be knowledgeable about.
+If you own a small business in Clayton, MO, you want to spend your time on why you started your business – not being bogged down by retirement plan responsibilities you may not have the time, knowledge, or interest to manage.
 As a Registered Investment Advisor with CERTIFIED FINANCIAL PLANNER® professionals, Correct Capital can both help position your and your employees' money for growth while giving you peace of mind that your small business's 401(k) plan is being operated efficiently and correctly.
 To start setting up a 401(k) for your small Clayton, MO business today, call Correct Capital at 314-930-401(k) or contact us online.